lingualdev/lingualdev.github.io/content/blog/i18n-check-end-to-end-testing-i18n.md

 ## Introduction

 [i18n-check](https://github.com/lingualdev/i18n-check) was created to help with general internationalization efforts and originally focused on finding **untranslated** or **invalid** translation messages.
-While finding differences between locale files is useful, there is another important aspect that an end to end testing tool needs cover: the actual codebase.
+While finding differences between locale files is useful, there is another important aspect that an end to end testing tool needs to cover: the actual codebase.

 While the locale files can be based on a specific format, i.e. `ICU` messages, the codebase is coupled to a specific programming language and/or framework.
-So the **general locale file checks can be applied to a broader range of languages and frameworks** (as long as they generate a valid file), but this approach doesn't work for when needing to parse and understand the codebase.
+So the **general locale file checks can be applied to a broader range of languages and frameworks** (as long as they generate a valid file), but this approach doesn't work when needing to parse and understand the codebase.

 To summarize the above situation: `i18n-check` can be used to validate any locale files based on the `ICU` or `i18next` format, but also enables to **test your React application end to end**, as it supports code analysis of `react-intl` and `react-i18next` codebases.